MpStyle/plazy/README.md

 ## Option
 Optional value - type-safe null

+## Functions
+plazy provides some interfaces for functional uages, such as:

+- F: to transform an object to another one.
+- Predicate: to filter/select/match an object.
+- Validator: to validate an object.

 ## Developers

 To run unit test, run in the root of the plazy project: